How We Make It

-When slip casting, the plaster of the mould draws out the water from the slip that is touching it, thereby creating the walls of the vessel when the excess slip is poured out.
-Sometimes, very faint slip trails can be seen on the finished plates and bowls - a trait we embrace as a marker that our wares are painstakingly handmade and not made by a industrial machines such as jigger/jollys like almost all other china plates.
-Ours take much longer to make and we want to celebrate that, not hide it.
+Slip-casting, the traditional process we use to make our ceramics, is a technique by which the liquid clay is poured into plaster moulds.
+The plaster of the moulds draws out the water from the slip that is touching it, thereby creating the walls of the vessel when the excess slip is poured out.
+Sometimes, very faint slip trails can be seen on the finished plates and bowls - a trait we embrace as a marker that our wares are painstakingly handmade and not made by industrial machines (like almost all other china plates).
+This method is a labour of love and we want to celebrate that, not hide it.

 When the wares are taken out of their moulds, they then need sponging and fettling to ensure there are no sharp edges or - in the case of more complex multi-part moulds, seams - and that the entire object has a smooth finish.